Advice for staff supporting students

 Have decided to leave their course, or the university

-There is a new process for supplying references currently being developed at university level in relation to the new Student Support Model.
-This will relate to providing references for jobs, voluntary work and academic references for further study.
+There is a new process for supplying references in relation to the new Student Support Model.
+This relates to providing references for jobs, voluntary work and academic references for further study.